Old Cassop

-Old Cassop is a hamlet in County Durham, in England.
+Old Cassop is a hamlet in the civil parish of Cassop-cum-Quarrington, in County Durham, England.
 It is situated a few miles to the south-east of Durham.
-Old Cassop lies within the Cassop-cum-Quarrington civil parish.

 Old Cassop is about a quarter of a mile south of the A181 road and is accessible only by an unclassified single-track road.
-It is covered by a conservation area to preserve its character.
+In 1981 it became a conservation area to preserve its character, it was reviewed in 2009.
+The conservation area includes the fields that lie between the village and the A181.